smithy-lang/smithy/2.0/_sources/spec/selectors.rst.txt

 The forward undirected neighbor selector (``>``) is an *undirected* edge traversal.
 Sometimes, a directed edge traversal is necessary.
-For example, the following selector matches the "bound", "input", "output", and "error" relationships of each operation:
+For example, the following selector matches the "input", "output", "error", and "mixin" relationships of each operation:

 .. code-block:: none